tjworks/tapdata-docs-en/docs/cloud/faq/task.md

 ### Failed to reset task?

-You need to check the health status of the Agent for the task in the Agent page of Tapdata Cloud.
+Please check the health status of the Agent for the task on the **Agent** page in Tapdata Cloud.

-### In addition to the task logs, what other logs can be checked for troubleshooting task display errors?
+### Apart from the task logs, which other logs can be examined to troubleshoot display errors related to tasks?

 You can also view the log in the **logs/tapdata-agent.log** in the Agent installation directory.